s-j-k/klab-pipeline/README.md

 2. run the following commands: module load gcc/9.3.0 module load anaconda
-3. create a suite2p environment
+3. create a suite2p environment:
+conda create --name suite2p python=3.9
-4. format the data as the following: sessionName > raw > tiff file within this sessionName folder, the code will create the suite2p folder within it
+5. format the data as the following: sessionName > raw > tiff file within this sessionName folder, the code will create the suite2p folder within it
-5. produce a .yaml file and a slurm file
+6. produce a .yaml file and a slurm file